benedekfazekas/mranderson/README.md

 ### Two modes: resolved tree and unresolved tree

+**Which one do you want?** Almost certainly the default, **resolved tree**.
+Reach for **unresolved tree** only when two of your dependencies need genuinely incompatible versions of a third one, since that's the conflict resolution can't paper over.
+The rest of this section explains the difference.

 MrAnderson has **two modes**.
-It can either work on an **unresolved** dependency **tree** and create a deeply nested directory structure for the unresolved tree based on the marked dependencies or only shadow a list of dependencies based on a **resolved dependency** tree of the same dependencies.
-The latter is the default.
+In **resolved tree** mode (the default) it shadows a flat, conflict-resolved list of dependencies.
+In **unresolved tree** mode it works on the full, unresolved tree and builds a deeply nested directory structure from the marked dependencies.

-In **unresolved tree** mode the same library -- even the same version of the library -- can occur multiple times in the unresolved dependency tree.
+In **unresolved tree** mode the same library (even the same version of the library) can occur multiple times in the unresolved dependency tree.
 When processing the tree MrAnderson walks it in a depth first order and creates a deeply nested directory structure and prefixes the namespaces and the references to them according to this directory structure.

 Let's see [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl)'s list of dependencies in the project file (as it is at the time of writing this README):